 The Measure Applications Partnership (MAP) Coordinating Committee reviewed this measure as part of the 2022 Measure Set Review.
 MAP conditionally supported retaining the measure in the Hospital OQR program with a condition of endorsement by a consensus-based entity (CBE).
-During the Measure Set Review, MAP acknowledged the initial CBE endorsement attempt was in 2008 and there have been changes to the measure since that date.
+MAP acknowledged the initial CBE endorsement attempt was in 2008 and there have been changes to the measure since that date.
 MAP noted removing the measure may create a gap in the program.